SpongePowered/SpongeDocs/source/server/getting-started/implementations/spongeforge.rst

 Reading the Download Filename
 =============================

 When you download SpongeForge, the name of the file will provide some important version information.
+It includes a Forge build number which this version of SpongeForge is compatible with.
+Other builds, even ones differing by only a few build numbers are not supported.

-The format of the filename is ``{MCVersion}-{ForgeVersion}-{SpongeAPIVersion}{SpongeBuildId}``
+However, SpongeForge usually updates to a new Forge build fairly soon after it's released, so you needn't worry about always having to run an outdated Forge version in order to use SpongeForge.

-Note that there is no separator between the Sponge API Version and the Sponge Build ID.
+The format of the filename is ``spongeforge-{MCVersion}-{ForgeVersion}-{SpongeAPIVersion}-{SpongeBuildId}``

 +----------------------+----------------------------------------------------------------------------------------------+
 | ``MCVersion``        | The minecraft version.
 Only clients compatible with this version can connect.                |